-This Post-Effective Amendment No. 1 to Form F-3 on Form S-3 (the "Post-Effective Amendment") is being filed pursuant to Rule 414 under the Securities Act of 1933, as amended (the "Securities Act") to notify the Securities and Exchange Commission (the "SEC") that a new Delaware corporation named pSivida Corp. is the successor to pSivida Limited as a result of the redomiciling of pSivida Limited from Western Australia, Australia to Delaware, United States.
+This Post-Effective Amendment No. 1 to Forms F-3 on Form S-3 (the "Post-Effective Amendment") is being filed pursuant to Rule 414 under the Securities Act to notify the Securities and Exchange Commission (the "SEC") that a new Delaware corporation named pSivida Corp. is the successor to pSivida Limited as a result of the redomiciling of pSivida Limited from Western Australia, Australia to Delaware, United States.
 We refer to such redomiciling as the "Reincorporation."
 The Reincorporation was consummated pursuant to a scheme of arrangement under Australian law which was approved by pSivida Limited's shareholders and the Federal Court of Australia and in which all outstanding ordinary shares of pSivida Limited were transferred by court order to pSivida Corp. in exchange for shares of common stock of pSivida Corp.
 Immediately prior to the Reincorporation, pSivida Corp. had no assets or liabilities other than nominal assets or liabilities.

-The Post-Effective Amendment amends the Registration Statement on Form F-3, Registration No. 333-141083 filed by pSivida Limited (the "Registration Statement"), and pursuant to Rule 414(d) of the Securities Act, pSivida Corp., as successor to pSivida Limited, hereby adopts the Registration Statement as its own registration statement for all purposes of the Securities Act and the Securities Exchange Act of 1934, as amended.
+The Post-Effective Amendment amends the Registration Statements, and pursuant to Rule 414(d) of the Securities Act, pSivida Corp., as successor to pSivida Limited, hereby adopts the Registration Statements as its own registration statements for all purposes of the Securities Act and the Securities Exchange Act of 1934, as amended.
 The Post-Effective Amendment registers shares of common stock of pSivida Corp.

 The information in this prospectus is not complete and may be changed.
-The selling security holders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+The selling security holder may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.